Tumulty-Web-Services/my-golf-score-app-pwa/README.md

  **App**

  Run the [install process](#install) under the section **App**, open this project in you favorite code editor, create a new branch, and run ```yarn dev```.

+ To develop a new feature for this application the developer must follow the contribution guidelines.
+These guidelines include create a story for the component as well as a test.

+ To create a test navigate to ```app/tests``` and there you'll find three directories ```components, layouts, and pages```.
+If your feature is a component then your test file should go under components directory etc.

+ To add a story navigate to the ```app/stories``` and add name your story after your component for example.
+If you component is ```Example.tsx``` then your story is ```Example.stories.tsx```.
+Also required for your stories is a css file, which should also be named after your component.
+All class names in your stories css file should be your class name plus ```stories-``` to differentiate which class will be used for production and which should be used to develop the component in storybook.

+ Once you've written your test and story run ```yarn lint``` and ```yarn format``` to lint and format your code.
+Then you can push it to your branch for review.

  **Site (Marketing landing page)**